-10 ways a well-thought-out strategic planning process will benefit your small or mid-sized business
+10 benefits of a well-thought-out strategic planning process

 I’ve looked for stats on how many small and mid-sized businesses actually have a real strategic plan but haven’t been able to find any.
 So I’ve had to guess and my guess is “very few.”
 If I’m right, it means a huge number of smaller organizations miss out on the benefits of going through a well-thought-out strategic planning process.